schyntax/js-schyntax/README.md

 Aliases: `day`, `days`, `dayOfWeek`, `dow`

 Accepts numbers and numeric-range arguments between 1 (Sunday) and 7 (Saturday) inclusive.
 Additionally, you may use textual days.
-Two or three-character abbreviations are accepted (such as `mo-th` or `mon-thu`) as well as full names (`monday-thursday`).
+Two or three-character abbreviations are accepted (such as `mo..th` or `mon..thu`) as well as full names (`monday..thursday`).
 Because `tues`, `thur`, and `thurs` are common abbreviations, those special cases are also accepted, but it may be better to stick to the more predictable 2-3 characters.

 ### daysOfMonth